 ANNA: I think I’m going to throw in for Witch Hat Atelier as well, it sounds very appealing!

-MELINDA: I feel like a sheep, but honestly I’m all about Witch Hat Atelier, especially since Kate has confirmed an absence of smarm which, like Michelle, was the only question giving me pause.
+MJ: I feel like a sheep, but honestly I’m all about Witch Hat Atelier, especially since Kate has confirmed an absence of smarm which, like Michelle, was the only question giving me pause.
 So that’s my pick, too!